Curio Gas Token (CGT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Curio Gas Token Historical Price

-According to the latest data gathered on Curio Gas Token live price page, the current price of Curio Gas Token is 0.00527651USD.
-The circulating supply of Curio Gas Token(CGT) is 100.00M CGT , giving it a market capitalization of $527.81K.
+According to the latest data gathered on Curio Gas Token live price page, the current price of Curio Gas Token is 0.0046091USD.
+The circulating supply of Curio Gas Token(CGT) is 100.00M CGT , giving it a market capitalization of $459.65K.

 The Curio Gas Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CGT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.